Magickbase/gwscan-discord-bot/README.md

   .catch(console.error)
 ```

-After this step, our bot will prompt user with registed commands when they type `/account` or `/transaction`.
+After this step, our bot will prompt user with registered commands when they type `/account` or `/transaction`.

 #### Deploy our bot

-Once commands are registered, we should deploy our bot to handle request from users.
+Once commands are registered, we should deploy our bot to handle requests from users.

 Let's add an entry of our program